 2. You’re told your Medicare benefits are canceled

 In a benefits cancellation scam, a scammer will get in touch with you and claim you’re at risk of losing your Medicare coverage.
-They might leverage this threat to get your personal information or encourage you to send them a payment directly.
+They’ll use urgent language and pressure tactics to rush you into making a hasty decision, surrendering your personal information, or encouraging you to send them a payment directly.

 Contrary to what these Medicare scam callers insist, there are only a few circumstances that would lead to the cancellation of your benefits, like failing to pay your premiums or committing fraud.